What Is A Raised Toilet Seat Called ?

 - Performance Health heavy-duty commode w/ elongated seat

-Which sort of raised toilet seat is best for an elderly parent ?
+How to choose a raised toilet seat for an elderly loved one ?

 To decide what type of seat is suitable for an elderly parent, it’s important to ask yourself a certain number of questions.